 Exam cancellation fee: CAN$ 55

-How to cancel or change exam: please contact us
+If there is a need to cancel your exam: please contact us

 There are two components to the KCAT:

-- The knowledge-based component of the exam consists of 92 multiple-choice questions.
+- The knowledge-based component of the exam consists of up to 100 multiple-choice questions.
 All knowledge-based questions are independent questions.

-- The competency-based component of the exam consists of 17 case scenarios and a series of 5 to 6 MCQs per case, for a total of 98 MCQs.
+- The competency-based component of the exam consists of up to 18 case scenarios and a series of 5 to 6 MCQs per case.